darkpalacestudio/manuals/chameleon/manual/04_controls.md

 ![](assets/details_gain.png)
 </div>

-Shared across all DarkPalace Studio plugins, the Gain component allows for adjustment to the input and/or output signal of the plugin with some DarkPalace plugins offering a change in functionality.
+Shared across all DarkPalace Studio plugins, the Gain components allow for adjustment to the input and/or output signal of the plugin with some DarkPalace plugins offering a change in functionality.

 ### Identifier